V-Shukla/Sequence/src/Sequence/README.md

 Feature 7 : Test the application - create JUnits
 Feature 8 : Message for winner in a frame, message for others
 # Completed - Feature 9 : Provide initial cards - 12/30/2014
-# In Progress - Feature10 : Feature to pick last card from the discard pile
+# Completed - Feature10 : Feature to pick last card from the discard pile - 1/13/2015
 Feature11 : Integrate with Server Client
 Feature12 : Convert Cards to String and Integer for user Experience Feature13 : Accept player names from the windows